 NASA Regional Planetary Image Facility

-The Space Photography Laboratory in association with the Planetary Geology Group have regularly produced educational materials and exercises for educators and students of the geosciences, with an emphasis in planetary geology.
+The Ronald Greeley Center for Planetary Sciences in association with the Planetary Geology Group have regularly produced educational materials and exercises for educators and students of the geosciences, with an emphasis in planetary geology.
 We have compiled a digital catalog of our resources that include: interactive, internet-based exercises and virtual "field-trips"; classroom activities (many are available in English and Spanish); curriculum for the study of planetary geology; and planetary geology field trips (complete with supporting materials) of Arizona that earth and space science educators, and students of all ages can enjoy.
 Please visit our Educational Activities catalog for additional information.

 Our Educator Resources section provides an overview of online NASA educational products, curriculum, news, activities, and links to digital material available on the internet.